Nev-dev82/flask_invoice_generator/readme.md

 - [Flask](http://flask.pocoo.org/) is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.

-- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we'll use handle the lightweight sqlite database.
+- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we'll use to handle the lightweight sqlite database.
 You'll primarily work in `app.py` and can reference `models.py`.

 - [WeasyPrint](https://weasyprint.readthedocs.io/en/stable/index.html) is a smart solution helping web developers to create PDF documents.
 In this project it turns a simple HTML page into a PDF invoice.